Published on Monday, March 9, 2026 | Updated on Tuesday, March 10, 2026

 Summary

-Annual inflation in Colombia stood at 5.29% in February, registering a slight decline due to the moderation in regulated prices.
-Despite the downside surprise, pressures persist in food, goods, and labor-intensive services affected by the increase in the minimum wage.
+Annual inflation in Colombia stood at 5.29% in February, registering a slight decline explained by the moderation in regulated prices.
+Despite this downside surprise, pressures persist in food, goods, and labor-intensive services, affected by the increase in the minimum wage.

 Key points